Bryce Montes de Oca

-Bryce Montes de Oca (born April 23, 1996) is an American professional baseball pitcher for the New York Mets of Major League Baseball (MLB).
-He made his MLB debut in 2022.
+Bryce Montes de Oca (born April 23, 1996) is an American professional baseball pitcher who is a free agent.
+He made his Major League Baseball (MLB) debut in 2022.

 Early life

 Montes de Oca was born in Lawrence, Kansas, to parents Ivo and Susan.
 He is of Cuban descent.

 Amateur career

 Montes de Oca attended Lawrence High School in Lawrence, Kansas.
 He played for the school's baseball team, but required Tommy John surgery in April 2013.
 He returned in 2014, throwing a 95 mph fastball.
 USA Today selected him for their All-Kansas high school baseball team.
 The Chicago White Sox selected Montes de Oca in the 14th round of the 2014 MLB draft.
 He did not sign with the White Sox, and enrolled at the University of Missouri, where he played college baseball for the Missouri Tigers.

 Montes de Oca had a second elbow surgery while with Missouri, and pitched 8 1/3 in his first two years.
 He returned from the injury throwing as fast as 100 mph.
 In 2015 and 2016, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League.
 The Washington Nationals selected him in the 15th round of the 2017 MLB draft, but he did not sign, and returned to Missouri in 2018.

 On March 2, 2018, Montes de Oca and two relief pitchers combined to throw a no-hitter.